Sergej997/Tic-Tac-Toe-Java-Game/README.txt

 This is tic tac toe game, made using java IDE called netbeans.
 It is window application.
-User starts application by running frmTicTacToe.java located in ui.view.
+User starts application by running frmTicTacToe.java located in ui.view if they want to run it from netbeans, or simply by running Tic_Tac_Toe.jar located in dist folder.